 The IT industry is seeing more women break into senior leadership positions, but their path to the C-suite isn't always easy.
-In something of a self-fulfilling prophecy, the current
+In something of a self-fulfilling prophecy, the current gender gap might convince some leaders that women in information technology fields are unprepared for higher-level technology positions, thereby limiting the number of female advancement opportunities in IT workplaces.

 According to TechTarget's IT Salary Survey 2012, men still held more than 75% of executive positions in technology in the past year.
 The survey also found that female respondents in C-level executive positions reported an average salary of $86,294, while males raked in $108,741.
 This data suggests that, even after a female breaks through the proverbial glass ceiling, there are still inequalities to confront.